vishwanath-gowda/ExcelManipulator/README.md

 As of now,

-ExcelManipulator Object's
+Following are the methods provided by ExcelManipulation class.

+public ArrayList\<Rows\> readAllRows(String sheetName, String excelPath) throws IOException;
-ArrayList\<Rows\> readAllRows(String sheetName,String excelPath);  will return an arrayList of Rows object, which in turn contains ArrayList of fields of one individual row.
+  This method return an arrayList of Rows object, Rows object contains a ArrayList of field containing each and every cell value of a row

-boolean writeCell(String sheetName,String excelPath, int rowNo, int fieldNo,boolean createonNonExistence) function will write a particular cell in excel file and return tru on success else false.
+public boolean writeCell(String sheetName,String excelPath,int rowNo,int fieldNo,String value, boolean createOnNonExistence) throws IOException;

+Writes String data to the specified cell. returns true on success else false.

+public ArrayList\<Integer\> getRowNo(String sheetName,String excelPath,int fieldNo,String value) throws IOException;
+This method returns the ArrayList containing the row numbers of all rows which contains "value" value in cellNo "field No"